Introduction

 Final Thoughts

 React-native-cli is a must-read for you if you are serious about mobile app development.
-However, while it is harder to learn, it provides you with control and flexibility that allows for easy building of real-world applications.
+While it is harder to learn initially, it gives you the flexibility and control required for building real-world applications.

-If you’re hoping to build anything more than a toy application, then react-native-cli is definitely worth the time you’ll spend in learning and mastering it.
+If you’re hoping to build anything more than a toy application, then react-native-cli is definitely worth the time you’ll spend mastering it.